rbertolusso/intubate/README.md

 ## * 'ntbt_plot' is the interface to 'plot' provided by intubate.
 ##   As 'plot' returns NULL, intubate forwards (invisibly) its input
 ##   automatically without having to use %T>%, so 'lsfit' gets the
-##   original data (what it needs) and everything fits in one pipeline.
+##   original data (what it needs) and everything is done in one pipeline.
 ## * 'ntbt' let's you call the non-pipe-aware function 'lsfit' directly.
 ##   You can use 'ntbt' *always* (you do not need to use 'ntbt_' interfaces
 ##   if you do not want to), but 'ntbt' is particularly useful to interface